Quarry Bay School

 Quarry Bay School is the oldest English Schools Foundation primary school in Hong Kong.
 There are around 720 students.
+Its current campus is on Braemar Hill on Hong Kong Island.

 The principal is currently Sue Yee who started her role in August 2021.
 Mina Dunstan was principal from 2012 until June 2021.
-The previous principal was Debra Gardiner who, before he retired, had been at Quarry Bay School for 4 years.
+The previous principal was Debra Gardiner who had been at Quarry Bay School for 4 years from 2007 until Christmas 2011.
+The previous principal before Gardiner was David James Harrison who, before he retired, had been at Quarry Bay School for 23 years.

 History

 The juvenile hall was opened in 1926 to educate the children of expatriate dockyard workers.
-It remained in Quarry Bay until the 1970s, briefly interrupted by World War II when it was forced to operate in the Stanley Internment Camp.
+It remained at 986 King's Road, Quarry Bay until the 1970s.
+The school was briefly interrupted by the Second World War, which it was forced to operate in the Stanley Internment Camp.
 In 1980 it relocated to temporary premises in Victoria Barracks, and then in 1984 to its current location on Braemar Hill.

 A time capsule filled with children's work, messages and other items was buried in its gardens during the academic year of 1996-97 and still remains under the ground near the terrapin pond to be exhumed in 2027 to commemorate the 30th Anniversary of the Handover of Hong Kong.

+Conservation

+The former building of Quarry Bay School, located at No. 986 King's Road, in Quarry Bay, has been listed as a Grade III historic building since 2010.